tldr-group/vulture/README.md

 - feature transfer seems tougher than expected:
     -  maybe l1 loss can help for sharpness
     - maybe some form of image guidance is required (annoying as expensive)
+    - still seems tough to learn the semantic mapping (spatial is fine though)
+    - large kernel size + ciruclar padding might work well as can reproduce the padding effect of the jittering

 ## Model: